-The Paris City Hall (Hotel de Ville) has been at the heart of political and social life in Paris since 1500.
+The Paris City Hall institution (Hotel de Ville in French) has been the heart of political and social life in Paris since 1357.

-During the Middle Ages, parisians sentenced to death were hung in the square in front of today City Hall.
+During the Middle Ages, parisians sentenced to death were hung on Place de Greve, today Place de l'Hotel de Ville.

-The first Paris City Hall was built between 1523 and 1628 on a design by italian architect Le Boccador.
+The first City Hall building (picture) was built between 1523 and 1628 on a design by italian architect Le Boccador.
 Le Boccador also partly designed the Chambord Castle, the most famous of the Loire Castles near Paris.

-This City Hall was destroyed by fire in May 1871 during the La Commune uprising.
-The Paris City Hall was rebuilt on the same design between 1874 and 1882.
+This City Hall was destroyed by fire (picture) in May 1871 during the La Commune uprising.
+The City Hall was rebuilt on the same design between 1874 and 1882.